- refers to accidental death and dismemberment insurance coverage.

 - Guarantee issue:

-- an insurance company ‘guarantees’ the coverage you request up to a fixed limit without requiring information about your health status and other underwriting (insurance company evaluation) processes.
-Offered for a limited time, such as only at Open Enrollment when first available.
+- an insurance company guarantees the coverage an employee requests up to a fixed limit without requiring information about health status and other underwriting (insurance company evaluation) processes.
+Offered only to new hires or when a new plan is introduced.

 - Incentive Tier Office Visits: